Privacy Policy

 Name, address, email, phone Client identification, communication, and service delivery Consent + contractual necessity

-Social Insurance Number (SIN) Required for filing personal tax returns (T1) with CRA Legal obligation (Income Tax Act)
+Social Insurance Number (SIN) — Canada Required for filing personal tax returns (T1) with CRA Legal obligation (Income Tax Act)

-Business Number (BN) Required for filing corporate (T2), GST/HST, payroll returns with CRA Legal obligation (Income Tax Act, Excise Tax Act)
+Business Number (BN) — Canada Required for filing corporate (T2), GST/HST, payroll returns with CRA Legal obligation (Income Tax Act, Excise Tax Act)

 Tax filing details (income, deductions, dates) Preparation and filing of tax returns and compliance tracking Consent + contractual necessity

-Documents (tax slips, receipts, CRA correspondence) Supporting documentation for tax filings and CRA audit readiness Legal obligation (record-keeping requirements)
+Documents (W-2, 1099, T-slips, receipts, IRS / CRA correspondence) Supporting documentation for tax filings and audit readiness (IRS or CRA) Legal obligation (record-keeping requirements)

 User account information (staff login, email) Authentication, access control, and audit logging Contractual necessity

-Activity logs and session data Security monitoring, audit trail, and PIPEDA accountability Legitimate interest (security)
+Activity logs and session data Security monitoring, audit trail, and accountability under PIPEDA, GLBA Safeguards Rule, and IRS Publication 4557 Legitimate interest (security)

 We do not use personal information for purposes other than those identified above without obtaining further consent.